 Should a renter violate any of the association’s rules and regulations, the homeowner (or landlord) must shoulder the consequences.
 Homeowners are accountable for the actions of their tenants.
 Therefore, any infractions on the tenant’s part will be held against the landlord.

 In case of a violation, the HOA board will notify the homeowner, who will then be responsible for paying any applicable fines.
 If it’s outlined in your lease, you can recover the fee from your tenant.
 If the tenant has multiple rule violations, the board can demand the eviction of the tenant, provided the right is stated in the association’s governing documents.

 However, if the renter commits a crime, the HOA board doesn’t need to go through the homeowner.
 The board can report the tenant directly to law enforcement.

 HOA Rules for Renters Exist for a Reason

 As a homeowner, it’s understandable if you’re tempted to rent out your home, especially if you own multiple properties.
 After all, it’s hard to pass up the chance to earn a little extra cash on the side.
-However, if your property belongs in a community association, you must also understand there are certain HOA rules for renters in place.
+However, if your property belongs to a community association, you must also understand that there are certain HOA rules for renters in place.
 While you may not agree with these rules, they exist to maintain the general well-being of the community.